 Rahu and Ketu are generally not good if they are present in malefic houses or conjunct luminaries, Sun and Moon.
 But there are exceptions.
 Conjunction of Moon or Sun with Rahu or Ketu may not be bad if the conjunction is intervened by another planet, such as Mercury.
 The conjunction is also not bad if it is aspected by Jupiter, especially strong Jupiter.
 If Rahu or Ketu is Yogi as per Seshadari Iyer techniques, it can be good for the stock.

 If too many planets occupy one sign, then the lord of the sign (dispositor) becomes very important.
-If dispositor is weak, entire chart becomes weak, and vice versa.
+If this dispositor is weak, entire chart becomes weak, and if strong, entire chart become strong.
 For the strength of the planets one should also look at the navamsha (D-9).
-If 3 or more planets are in their own signs, or in exalted signs or vargottama, it add strength to the chart.
+If 3 or more planets are in their own signs, or in exalted signs or vargottama, they add strength to the chart.

 While analyzing a chart, you may come across many features described above.
 Sometimes good features dominate, sometimes bad.
 It is then not difficult to arrive at the conclusion.
 But many times it is difficult to decide whether good features dominate or bad ones.
 You then have to decide on the basis of your skill or knowledge of astrology.

 Although I have studied hundreds of charts to provide the guidelines, it is still possible that a chart looks good but the company may disappear fast, or a chart looks bad but the stock provides good returns.
 These rules may not particularly be applied to stocks whose performance depend upon the prices of certain commodities, such as oil, gold, etc., or whose performance depends upon the interest rates such as REITS, BDC’s etc.